algorandfoundation/docs/docs/clis/goal/network/create.md

 ```

       --devMode            Forces the configuration to enable DevMode, returns an error if the template is not compatible with DevMode.

   -h, --help               help for create

   -n, --network string     Specify the name to use for the private network

       --noclean            Prevents auto-cleanup on error - for diagnosing problems

   -K, --noimportkeys       Do not import root keys when creating the network (by default will import)

+  -p, --pregendir string   Specify the path to the directory with pregenerated genesis.json, root and partkeys to import into the network directory.
+By default, the genesis.json and keys will be generated on start.
+This should only be used on private networks.

   -s, --start              Automatically start the network after creating it.

   -t, --template string    Specify the path to the template file for the network

 ```